irskep/irskep.github.com/content/posts/2013-05-04-we-dreamers-postmortem.md

 head-to-head next time.

 Now for a longer answer to StuStutheBoo’s question.
-Although Firebase was essential to having the technical ability to build this kind of online experience, it was even more important that I knew my tools extremely well.
+Although Firebase was essential to having the technical capability to build this kind of online experience, it was even more important that I knew my tools extremely well.
 My day job is to work on [Buildy](http://playbuildy.com/), an online multiplayer realtime building sandbox where you can make just about anything.
 For LD26, I